Discover more from The Retroist

 You save and save to send little Jimmy off to college.
 He was an honors student and captain of the varsity bowling team.
 Everything seemed perfect on paper.
 So why did little Jimmy fail during the first semester?
 Probably because you were doing all that figuring on paper and now Jimbo has no computer skills and in 1983, it means he just can’t compete.

 That is why the scene at the end of the ad is not at college, but at a much younger child’s birthday party.
-This was the time a good parent should have been considering getting their kid a computer and guess what, the parents in this particular advertisement got their little one a C64.
-We can only assume that in a couple of years, when this one gets sent away to some pricey university that they won’t be returning.
-No, these parents will see straight A+s on all of her report cards and weekly letters written on their wise investment.
+This was the time a good parent should have been considering getting their kid a computer, and guess what, the parents in this particular advertisement got their little one a C64.
+We can only assume that in a couple of years when this one gets sent away to some pricey university that they won’t be returning.
+No, these parents will see straight A+s on all of her report cards, and weekly letters were written on their wise investment.
 A double plus for them for good parenting.

 Commodore does it all…